Code-Institute-Submissions/stroemlind-esart_JulyResub/README.md

 The website design is minimalistic, focusing on the main product, handmade posters.
 The typography and colors' main point is to create an atmosphere that gives the user a feeling of being in the drawing process of the posters.

 ### SEO and KeyWords
+Start of the keyword research process.
+I was brainstorming for general topics that would fit the content and purpose of the website.
+* Topics:
+  * Print
+  * Art
+  * Posters
+  * Home decoration
+  * Wall decoration
+  * Painting
+  * housewarming gifts

+Chosen Topics for this project are:
+* Art
+* Wall decoration
+* Painting

+* Keywords:
+  * Art: posters, print, black and white, handmade, design, artist, painter
+  * Wall decoration: frames, home decoration, homestyle, create a wall with art
+  * Painting: Print, photography, poster, on the wall, meaning, exclusive

+The web application users and potential customers get identified by answering the following question from the web marketing lessons via Code Institute.
+* Who are your users?
+A person who has an interest in art, interior design, and home decore Someone who wants an easy way to make changes to their home Someone who wants to give a unique gift to someone

+* Which online platforms would you find lots of your users on?
+Would your users use social media?
+If yes, which platforms do you think you would find them on?
+Yes, they will be on social media to get inspiration, and some of them may use social media to shop directly.
+  * Instagram
+  * Facebook
+  * Pinterest
+  * TikTok(Unsure, in need to get more information about the customer before deciding)

+* What do your users need?
+Could you meet that need with useful content?
+If yes, how could you best deliver that content to them?
+They need a site that gives the users inspirational content on how they could use the posters.
+They could mix and match more posters from the site and get a unique portrait of them or other family members or friends.
+Get ideas for gifts for someone, like a home warming gift.

+* Would your business run sales or offer discounts?
+How do you think your users would most like to hear about these offers?
+Yes, the business would offer some sales maybe once or twice a year.
+There would not be many sales occasions or discounts to make it unique and align with the business concept.
+If it is unique and gives the customer what they are after, they will buy it at a price offered.

+* What are the goals of your business?
+Which marketing strategies would offer the best ways to meet those goals?
+The goal is to create unique and personal art for people to create a private atmosphere at home or for someone to give as a personal gift to someone.
+Social media channels will be at the center of this to achieve this.
+Create content like creating your picture wall or how a customer could use the art instead of photos.

+* Would your business have a budget to spend on advertising?
+Or would it need to work with free or low-cost options to market itself?
+From the start, it would need to do a lot of free or low-cost options in marketing because it is a small independent business focusing on personal art.

 #### Facebook page
 The Facebook page is a mock-up created with [Canva](https://www.canva.com/) using the Code Institutes template.